 How to save money on your winter energy bills

 Winter is typically the season in which Americans spend the most.
 It kicks off with the holiday shopping season and continues through spring with higher heat and energy bills.
-In 2022, inflation already has consumers planning to buy fewer gifts, and National Grid has announced that the average monthly electric bill will increase by 64% while the average monthly natural gas bill will increase by 24% in Massachusetts.
+In 2024, inflation already has consumers planning to buy fewer gifts.
+We can also expect increases in electricity costs due to National Grid’s new rates which went into effect October 1, 2024.
 With this in mind, our team put together a list of tips to help you save on these costly energy bills.

 1. Turn down your thermostat.